skeoop/skeoop.github.io/README.md

 [Results & Feedback]( https://bitbucket.org/skeoop/oop/src/master/results): the [results](https://bitbucket.org/skeoop/oop/src/master/results) folder in the source repository contains results and feedback on programming assignments and labs.

+**Individual Feedback** via Google Docs and "issues".
+TAs and instructor will give feedback and corrections to your lab work.
+You must implement corrections within one week of the time that we post them.

+### Individual Feedback

-**Individual Feedback**: TAs will use Bitbucket and Google Docs to comment on your lab work and give instructions on what you need to correct.
-We will meet with students (1-on-1) to individually review your work, so be prepared to explain it!
-You must correct all problems or defects the TAs and instructor find **within one week**.
+The TAs and instructor will review your lab work every week and provide feedback and instructions for what you need to fix or improve.
+We will try to meet with you 1-on-1 to review your work -- so be prepared to explain it!
+Feedback is provided by:
+* a Google Docs file to summarize feedback and work to be done
+* Bitbucket issues for your assignment.
+You should fix and then **close** each issue, and write a brief explanation about what you did when you close the issue.
+* Comments in your code.
+Bitbucket lets you comment in source code.
+We may use that for extra clarity.

+You must correct all problems or defects in lab work **within one week**.
+Its not practical to repeatedly review and correct your work, so you have just one chance to fix it.
+After that, the TA's evaluation is final.

 Check your Google Doc file regularly, because you are responsible for implementing any corrections or rework that the TAs/instructor write in that doc.
 It counts toward your grade.

 ### Cloning the Course Repository